Help us make DevTools Tips better! Fill out this survey to tell us more about your DevTools habits and frustrations.

 Get detached DOM elements to investigate memory leaks

-Memory leaks can quickly become a big problem for long-running applications, and a common source of...
+Memory leaks can quickly become a big problem for long-running applications, and a common source of memory leaks is detached DOM elements (elements that are no longer attached to the DOM tree).
+It's u...
 Read moreCategories:Supported by:

 -